 The most common and cheapest option.
 These are IP addresses from data centers (Amazon, Hetzner, etc.).

-The rule here is: "You get what you pay for."
+The rule here is: "Buy cheap, pay twice."

 Dedicated (Private / Individual): You are the sole owner of the IP.

 Pros: Speed.
-Server channels are very fast, resulting in low ping (latency) in voice.
-Sound will be cleaner than on mobile proxies.
+Datacenter channels are very fast, resulting in low ping (latency) in voice calls.
+The sound will be clearer than on mobile proxies.

 Shared: One IP is used by 10-50 people.

-Risks: If your IP "neighbor" starts spamming on Viber, the entire IP gets blacklisted, and your number will be blocked too.
+Risks: If your IP "neighbor" starts sending spam on Viber, the entire IP will be blacklisted, and your number might suffer as well.

 Verdict: Not recommended for personal Viber.
-Saving $1 is not worth losing 5 years of chat history.
+Saving $1 isn't worth losing 5 years of chat history.

-For ideal call quality: Choose Dedicated Server (Private IPv4) or Static Residential (ISP).
-The main requirement is low ping and stability.
+For ideal call quality: Choose Dedicated Datacenter (Private IPv4) or Static Residential (ISP).
+The main requirements are low ping and stability.

 For the highest trust: Choose Mobile proxies.